The Green Booklet: More Braids on Cards

 and improvised braiding equipment.

 Nineteen different colour arrangements for kongo gumi, the "round" braid.
 All the patterns are made with the same hand movements (left up, right down) but the colour set-ups are different.
 Stripes, diamonds, lattices and added beads.
-Two pages of colour photos.
-Chat and instructions for a cardboard marudai.
+Chat and instructions for an improvised marudai.